-Guide to Campus & CU for New & Prospective Students
+Guide for New & Prospective Students

 On behalf of all the English graduate students at the University of Illinois, the EGSA would like to welcome you to our department.
 Our duties include planning departmental social events, presenting graduate student ideas and concerns to the department administration, and generally keeping communication flowing through the department.